markoleptic/SpeedyRecs/README.md

 5. Run the entire `Project.Rmd` file to generate all the models.
 This might take a while.
 6. In the console, type `shiny::runApp()` to start the ShinyApp
 7. Input your ratings to receive recommendations.

+## Additional File Info
+- R_Program_Output.pdf: This is the resulting pdf after running Project.Rmd
+- Report.pdf: A report for the project containing a full explanation, analysis, and conclusions for the project.

 ## Contributors
 - Mark Cunningham (markcham@ou.edu)